IIITLucknowSWEngg/CSITTeam009/Assignment1/stakeholders.md

 - **Influence**: Medium
 - **Interest**: High
 - **Category**: External
+**Login Permissions:**
+- Access to the user portal for placing orders, viewing order history, and providing feedback.

 ### 3. **Suppliers**
 - **Role**: Provide and manage the inventory listed on the platform.